selkhayri/PyBer_Analysis/README.md

 The challenges there were encountered were the following:

 * The Summary Data Frame displayed correctly in the local environment.
-However, when the PyBer_challenge.ipynb file was uploaded to github, the display was incorrect.
+However, when the PyBer_analysis.ipynb file was uploaded to github, the display was incorrect.
 After multiple attempts for remedy the situation, I found out the nbconvert option of the jupyter command.
-I used the following command to create the PyBer_challenge.html file and uploaded that to the docs folder:
+I used the following command to create the PyBer_analysis.html file and uploaded that to the docs folder:

-jupyter nbconvert --to html PyBer_challenge.ipynb
+jupyter nbconvert --to html PyBer_analysis.ipynb

 ## Summary Data Frame